xDaryamo/puccini/clout/README.md

 validity of the value by applying constraints, etc.

 Clout does not enforce a notation for such coercible values, however we do suggest a convention.
-Puccini comes with tools to help you parse according to this notation and to perform the coercion using JavaScript.
+Puccini comes with tools to help you parse according to this notation and to perform coercion using JavaScript.

 The convention is recursive and assumes that each value is a map with one (and only one) of the following fields:

 * `$value`: this is an ARD literal value (boolean, integer, float, string, list, map, etc.)
 * `$list`: this is a list of coercibles
-* `$map`: this is a list of coercibles whereby each entry *must* also include a `$key` field, which itself is also a coercible
+* `$map`: this is a *list* of coercibles (not a map!) whereby each entry *must* also include a `$key` field, which itself is also a coercible (a list is used for better compatibility with systems that do not support maps with arbtirary keys; note that this implies that duplicate keys are syntactically possible here, but that case should be considered a semantic error)
 * `$functionCall`: this is a function call (see notation below)

 The following additional fields are optional for all coercibles: